altf4/SmashBot/Readme.md

 6. **What Operating Systems does it play on?**

-    SmashBot runs on Linux currently.
+    SmashBot runs on Linux/OSX currently.
 Under the hood, we use a named pipe input system to Dolphin, which is *nix only.
 There are no plans to make a Windows port.
 If we're going to spend time porting, it's going to be to a Gamecube/Wii.

 7. **I found a bug.
 How can I help?**